 - a family history of ovarian cancer

-- had breast, gynecological, or colon cancer in the past
+- a history of breast, gynecological, or colon cancer

 - never had a pregnancy